-Child exposure doses were estimated as 0.001 to 0.002 milligrams of uranium per kilogram of body weight per day (mg/kg/day), and the adult dose was estimated as 0.0006 mg/kg/day.
+Child exposure doses were estimated as 0.002 to 0.003 milligrams of uranium per kilogram of body weight per day (mg/kg/day), and the adult dose was estimated as 0.001 mg/kg/day.
 These doses are higher than the intermediate oral MRL for soluble forms of uranium of 0.0002 mg/kg/day.
 The intermediate oral MRL is based on a study in which rats fed uranium for 3 months at doses as low as 0.06 mg/kg/day showed microscopic structural changes in kidney cells; higher doses caused the kidneys to function improperly [18].
 The intermediate MRL was obtained by multiplying the 0.06 mg/kg/day minimal effect level by an uncertainty factor of 300 (3 for use of a minimal lowest effect level, 10 for extrapolation from animals to humans and 10 for human variability).
 Some studies have shown that the kidney can repair or regenerate cells damaged by low doses of uranium; thus the intermediate MRL may also be protective of chronic (years) exposure.
 The estimated exposure is unlikely to cause harm to kidney function or other health effects.
+In addition, residents told ATSDR that the assumptions for time spent swimming and wading used to estimate exposure are much higher than occur at the site.
+Actual exposure doses would likely be far lower than estimated and even less likely to result in harmful health effects.

 Besides acting as a metal, uranium emits radiation that may cause health effects.
-The radiation from naturally occurring uranium such as the amounts found in the surface waters and sediment downstream from the mine site, only slightly above background radiation levels, would not be expected to cause any measurable effects on health.
+The radiation from naturally occurring uranium such as the amounts found in the surface waters and sediment downstream from the mine site, only slightly above typical U.S. background radiation levels, would not be expected to cause any measurable effects on health [7,20].
 The International Agency for Research on Cancer has found inadequate evidence in humans for the carcinogenicity of natural uranium [21].